 Most of the support companies out there can fix computer systems: if they couldn’t, they wouldn’t last long.
 So how do you choose between them?
 You could start by simply asking them:

 Why should I choose to do business with you over any other option open to me?

 Those other options include:

 - doing nothing

 - employing someone specifically to manage your systems

 - using this company

-- using one of their competitors
+- using one of their competitors.

 If they cannot be crystal clear about why you should choose to do business with them, you can’t be clear either.

-2. How do you handle security?
+2. How do they handle security?

-Those who have keys to your house have built up trust with you, usually over a long period of time.
+Those who have keys to your house have built up trust with you, probably over a long period of time.
 Those who have the keys to your IT infrastructure need to earn that trust, too.